-A Russian shell struck a 113-year-old synagogue in the eastern Ukrainian city of Huliaipole yesterday, damaging the building, local media reports.
+A Russian shell struck a 113-year-old synagogue in the eastern Ukrainian city of Huliaipole, damaging the building, local media reported Tuesday.

-A photograph of the damage, which was shared by the city’s historical society, shows a large hole in one of the building’s brick walls.
+A photograph of the damage, which was shared by the city’s historical society, showed a large hole in one of the building’s brick walls.

 “The city continues to be destroyed daily.
-The destruction of the historical part of the city is catastrophic,” the group says.
+The destruction of the historical part of the city is catastrophic,” the group said.

 ????????Оккупационные войска ударили по синагоге в Гуляйполе